-Here’s what you need to know about NIHL:
+Here’s what you need to know about noise induced hearing loss or NIHL:

 The Three Causes of NIHL that Everyone Should Know*